-a.
-New Year's Day - January 1
+- a.
+New Year's Day January 1

-b.
-Janua Martin Luther King Jr. Day - Third Monday in ry
+- b.
+Martin Luther King Jr. Day Third Monday in January

-c.
-Mono Lincoln's and Washington's Birthdays - Third lay in February
+- c.
+Lincoln's and Washington's Birthdays Third Monday in February

-d.
-Memorial Day - Last Monday in May
+- d.
+Memorial Day Last Monday in May

-e.
-Independence Day - July 4
+- e.
+Independence Day July 4

-f.
-Labor Day - First Monday in September
+- f.
+Labor Day First Monday in September

-g.
-Columbus Day - Second Monday in October
+- g.
+Columbus Day Second Monday in October

-h.
-Veteran's Day - November 11
+- h.
+Veteran's Day November 11

-i.
-Thanksgiving Day - Fourth Thursday in November
+- i.
+Thanksgiving Day Fourth Thursday in November

-j.
-Christmas Day - December 25
+- j.
+Christmas Day December 25

-k.
-State General Election Day-even numbered years
+- k.
+State General Election Day On even numbered years

 The Board of Regents of Higher Education may designate the following business days as holidays for campus employees in exchange for the same number of legal holidays enumerated above in accordance with 20-25-306, M.C.A.
-A copy of 20-25-306, M.C.A. is attached in Addendum B.

-a. the Friday following Thanksgiving;

-b. the Monday before Christmas Day or New Year's Day if either holiday falls on Tuesday; and c. the Friday after Christmas Day or New Year's Day if either holiday falls on Thursday.
+- a. the Friday following Thanksgiving; - b. the Monday before Christmas Day or New Year's Day if either holiday falls on Tuesday; and - c. the Friday after Christmas Day or New Year's Day if either holiday falls on Thursday.

+2. Holiday Pay

-2. Holiday Pay: Employees shall receive regular pay for all holidays, and all time worked on any holidays shall be compensated at the rate of time and one-half (1-1/2) in addition to regular holiday pay.
+Employees shall receive regular pay for all holidays, and all time worked on a holiday shall be compensated at the overtime rate in addition to regular holiday pay.
+Holiday pay is paid for the observed day.

-3. Eligibility for Holiday Pay: No employee shall be entitled to holiday pay for any holiday which falls during any period during which the employee is not regularly employed (such as seasonal layoffs or leaves without pay) except as otherwise herein provided.
+3. Eligibility for Holiday Pay

+No employee shall be entitled to holiday pay for any holiday which falls during any period during which the employee is not regularly employed (such as seasonal layoffs or leaves without pay) except as otherwise herein provided.

-4. Additional Day Off: Any full-time employee who is scheduled for a day off on a day which is observed as a legal holiday shall be entitled to receive a day off either on the day preceding or following the holiday, whichever allows a day off in addition to the employee's regularly scheduled day off or an alternate day off which is agreeable to the employee and employer.
+4. Additional Day Off

+Any full-time employee who is scheduled for a day off on a day which is observed as a holiday shall be entitled to receive a day off either on the day preceding or following the holiday, whichever allows a day off in addition to the employee's regularly scheduled day off or an alternate day off which is agreeable to the employee and employer.

-5. Part-Time -- Prorated: Part-time permanent employees shall be granted holidays on a prorated basis.
+5. Part-Time -- Prorated

+Permanent part-time employees shall receive holiday pay on a pro rata basis.

-6. Last Day Rule: In order to be eligible for holiday pay, an employee must be in a pay status on the last regularly scheduled working day immediately before or on the first regularly scheduled day immediately after the holiday.
-If a new employee or an employee returning from inactive status or layoff reports to work on a day following the holiday, the employee will not receive compensation for the holiday except as provided for herein.
-This section does not apply to seasonal layoffs.
+6. Last Day Rule

+In order to be eligible for holiday pay, an employee must be in a pay status on the last regularly scheduled working day immediately before or on the first regularly scheduled day immediately after the holiday.
+If a new employee or an employee returning from inactive status, or layoff reports to work on a day following the holiday, the employee will not receive compensation for the holiday except as provided for herein.